NIEM/Movement/README.md

 ## How to contribute
 Since this tool was born out of collaboration with users, it’s open source—so that the community that inspired Movement can continue to contribute to its evolution.

+In the spirit of open-source tooling, we have provided a [Scrum board](https://github.com/NIEM/Movement/projects/1) that allows users to keep track of Movement’s issues and enhancements.
+Anyone can [submit a new issue](https://github.com/NIEM/Movement/issues) for the tool for something they would like to see added or a bug.
+Once reviewed by the engineering team, issues will be added to the Scrum board's backlog.
+Developers and tool contributors can then address issues from the backlog and track their status using the Scrum board—providing an Agile approach to development and complete transparency to users.

 ### Tool Developers:
 We have ideas for additional functionality we’d love to see get implemented in the tool.
 If you want to join the Movement, here are a few suggestions for contributions:
 *	Extension schema functionality for properties that are not in NIEM